Calf Workout: Top Exercises for Building Bigger Calves

 2. Seated Calf Raises

-The seated calf raise places the resistance on the quadriceps, just above the knee in a seated position.
-A seated calf raise machine can typically be found in any gym.
-Your client will add the appropriate weight and sit with the pads of the machine on top of their thighs.
+Your client will add the appropriate weight and sit with the machine’s pads on top of their thighs.
 Feet should be shoulder-width apart with toes pointed forward.
 Heels should be hanging with the balls of the feet pressing into the foot platform on the machine.
 Your client will press the balls of their feet into the foot platform to slowly raise their heels, squeeze at the top, and then slowly lower back down.

 3. Elevated Calf Raises

-The movement is very similar to the standing calf raises.
-However, a raised box or step platform allows for greater range of motion throughout the exercise.
 Your client will stand on the platform with the heels of both feet hanging off the edge of the platform.
 Toes point forward with feet shoulder-width apart.
 Pressing the balls of the foot into the platform, the client will slowly raise their heels, pause at the top, and slowly lower back down until the heels are slightly below the raised platform.

 4. Jump Rope

-Jumping rope is an excellent exercise to challenge the calf muscles.
-Trainers can help clients select the proper jump rope size as well as the appropriate jumping surface.
 The jumps should be small and controlled with slightly bent knees to help prevent injury.
 Your client should jump and land on the balls of their feet for each repetition.
 Although a weighted vest is an option, consider using just body weight for plyometric movements.

 5. Bent-Knee Calf Raises